Linka-Source/SQL-Employee-Tracker/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at f.
-You can find more of my work at [f](https://github.com/f/).
+If you have any questions about the repo, open an issue or contact me directly at paulinka.koczwara@gmail.com.
+You can find more of my work at https://github.com/Linka-Source.